ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> _JUP_-related Naxos disease (ARVC, woolly hair and palmoplantar keratoderma) is due to **altered gene product sequence** causing loss of function of _JUP_ (PMID: 25705887; 21673311; 11691526; 10902626). _JUP_ encodes the protein plakoglobin.
+   <td style="text-align:left;"> \n*_JUP_-related Naxos disease (ARVC, woolly hair and palmoplantar keratoderma) is due to **altered gene product sequence** causing loss of function of _JUP_ (PMID: 25705887; 21673311; 11691526; 10902626). _JUP_ encodes the protein plakoglobin.
 Kaplan et al found that in 4 Naxos patients, Connexin43 expression at intercellular junctions was significantly reduced and mutant plakoglobin was expressed but failed to localize normally at intercellular junctions (PMID: 15851108).
  **Inheritance is autosomal recessive**.
   The initial nine patients described ranged in age from 7 to 41 years.
 Since then, more patients have been discovered carrying the disease with an estimate of 1:1000 in the population of the Greek islands.
 The disease has also been diagnosed in other countries (PMID: 32966140).
  **A homozygous 2bp deletion** in plakoglobin (_JUP_), c.2157delTG, causing a frameshift and premature termination of the protein and expression of a truncated plakoglobin lacking 56 residues from the C terminus was described in 2000 (PMID: 10902626).
 The truncated protein was identified on western blot.